wireapp/wire-server/docs/src/understand/api-client-perspective/authentication.rst

 Revoking Cookies - ``POST /cookies/remove``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cookies can be removed individually or in bulk either by specifying the
+Cookies can be removed individually or in bulk either by specifying the full
-full cookie structure as it is returned by `GET
+cookie structure as it is returned by :ref:`GET /cookies <cookies-list>` or only
-/cookies <#cookies-list>`__ or only by their labels in a ``POST``
+by their labels in a ``POST`` request to ``/cookies/remove``, alongside with the
-request to ``/cookies/remove``, alongside with the user's credentials:
+user's credentials:

 ::